These Real-Life Gardens Impressed Us as America's Best Front Yard Finalists

 This Louisiana cottage was overgrown with poison ivy and photinia.
-“It was great for privacy,” Sara jokes.
+“It was great for privacy,” owner Sara McDaniel jokes.
 The DIYer went for a more welcoming landscape with ‘Dwarf Burford’ hollies and ‘Thumbelina’ zinnias along the front porch and crape myrtles, dwarf gardenias, and liriope at both ends.

 More About America's Best Front Yard Contest